-Identifying the area of a job site and potential structures that could effect the trenching process is critical.
+Identifying the area of a job site and potential structures that could affect the trenching process is critical.

 Construction blueprints communicate an array of information to builders but also for someone engaging in excavation or trenching.

-To get a trenching contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a trenching contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

-To qualify for an exam date you must meet the the following requirements
+To qualify for an exam date you must meet the following requirements

 You must also have: